Chris Paul Jr.: Los Angeles Rams

 Paul was selected by the Los Angeles Rams with the 172nd overall pick in the fifth round of the 2025 NFL draft.
-He was waived on August 26, 2025 as part of final roster cuts.
+He was waived by Los Angeles on August 26, 2025 as a part of final roster cuts.

 Seattle Seahawks

-On August 28, 2025, Paul signed with the Seattle Seahawks practice squad.
+On August 28, 2025, Paul signed with the Seattle Seahawks' practice squad.
+On February 12, 2026, he signed a reserve/futures contract with Seattle.

+On August 27, 2026, Paul was waived with an injury and reverted to injured reserve the next day.
+He was waived on August 31 from injured reserve with an injury settlement.